-The Little Market sources from artisan groups and social enterprises that aid refugees and internally displaced peoples (IDPs).
+The Little Market sources from artisan and producer groups that aid refugees and internally displaced peoples (IDPs).
 They must rebuild their lives, oftentimes not knowing the language and culture of the country in which they have resettled.

 Canaan Palestine is a social enterprise that collaborates with over 2,000 small-scale farming families.
 The farmworkers range in age from 25 to 70 years old and include indigenous populations.
 They are committed to providing sustainable income opportunities, implementing eco-conscious principles, practicing restorative agriculture, and offering essential resources such as community development workshops, finance training, and health programs.